 Recognize this classic Seaside landmark?
-For just over sixty years, countless kids and adults have come to the Oregon Coast to get behind the wheel of a vintage bumper car, play a round of mini-golf, or scream with delight on the Tilt-a-Whirl.
+For nearly 70 years, countless kids and adults have come to the Oregon Coast to get behind the wheel of a vintage bumper car, play a round of mini-golf, or scream with delight on the Tilt-a-Whirl.
 Since the 1950s, this stretch of Broadway has been dedicated to the amusements you can still find here today.
 But even before these installations, this spot was home to Playland, a popular destination for kids and families.
 Playland was, of course, even more old-fashioned than the vintage locale you can still find today, and back in the 1930s (as pictured here) it was still slick as a whistle.

 At Pop’s Korn Krunch stand in the mid-1930s, you could get yourself a Coney Island Red Hot for ten cents.
 A Red Hot was actually an old term for a hot dog – whether it was referring to the spiciness or to the actual served temperature, your author is a bit too young to know.
 After you waited a bit for your food to settle, you could go for a twirl on the indoor merry-go-round, or try your hand at the penny arcade games such as the coin-op strength grip tester (where you could find out if you were a “Macho Man” or a “Wet Noodle”).
 You could also try your hand at a game of Fascination, a table game that started in the 1920s, where players roll a rubber ball up an inclined wooden deck, lighting up the backboard in lines similar to Bingo.
 Fascination is a race against the clock, played against other players, where winners receive tickets to trade for prizes.